TobiasRe/Contractly/README.md

 ## ✨ Features

-- **50+ German Contract Categories** - Comprehensive presets for Telekommunikation, Versicherungen, Energie, Wohnen, and more
+- **50+ Contract Categories** - Comprehensive presets for tele communication, insurance, energy, rent, and more
 - **Smart Defaults** - Auto-filled cancellation periods and reminders per category
 - **100% Local Data** - All data stays on your device (IndexedDB), never leaves
 - **PWA** - Install as app, works offline